jefo2k/udagram-user/README.md

 Udagram is a simple cloud application developed alongside the Udacity Cloud Engineering Nanodegree.
 It allows users to register and log into a web client, post photos to the feed, and process photos using an image filtering microservice.

-The project is split into three parts:
+The project is split into four parts:

 1. Frontend - Angular web application built with Ionic Framework
 2. User Backend RESTful API - Node-Express application
 3. Feed Backend RESTful API - Node-Express application
+4. Reverse proxy - Nginx docker image

 ## Getting Started